Sometimes the resin doesn’t have to be the star of the show. Two-part epoxy resin can serve a supporting role as a glue for your crafts.

 Step 1: Balance the ring finding

-The bezel of the ring needs to sit flat.
-An easy way to do this is to cut a hole in the lid of a plastic container, to accommodate the band, but not let the ring slip through.
+Your ring finding needs to sit flat.
+An easy way to do this is by cutting a hole in the lid of a plastic container.
+Let the lid hold the top of the ring, without letting the ring slip through.

 Step 2: Add a thin layer of resin

-You won’t need much resin to act as a glue.
-Five to six drops are all I needed to coat the bezel of this ring.
-(Basically the amount you can scrape off the bottom and sides of your mixing cup.)
-In case you are wondering, any clear resin will do; it just needs to act as an adhesive.
+You won’t need much resin to act as glue.
+Five to six drops are all you need to coat the bezel of this ring.

 Step 4: Enjoy your finished ring

 I love how this ring turned out.
-It’s a fun way for me to use up the numerous beads and charms I have in my collection.
+It’s a fun way to use up beads and charms you have in your stash of resin supplies.

-How do you like to use resin as a glue?
+How else can you use resin as a glue?